Curriculum & Accreditation

-In this course, students will gain the capacity to appropriately apply a broad repertoire of communication skills in business, professional, and social contexts.
+In this course, students will be able to appropriately apply a broad repertoire of communication skills in business, professional, and social contexts.

-The course scrutinizes and analyses managerial communication skills required for leadership in a wide variety of industries.
-It considers the varied means of communications - writing, speaking, calling – and generally appearing professional.
+The course scrutinizes and analyses managerial communication skills required for leadership in various industries.
+It considers the varied means of communication - writing, speaking, calling – and appearing professionally.
 The communication requirements of different contexts are studied, including informational, persuasive, and relational forms of communication.

-Course videos, readings, and case studies prepare students for group discussion and assignments that support the learning outcomes.
+Course videos, readings, and case studies prepare students for group discussions and assignments supporting learning outcomes.

 Business Leadership and Strategy

-The course provides students with concepts to support them across their careers as they continue to develop effective delegation, management strategy, and engagement with people inside of an organization.
+The course provides students with concepts to support them across their careers as they continue developing effective delegation, management strategy, and engagement with people inside an organization.

 Test and improve negotiation skills through model negotiation scenarios.
 Managers require a broad array of negotiating skills to implement business solutions - this requires an advanced knowledge of negotiation models, the competence to select the right strategy, and the tactical skills to achieve desired outcomes through negotiation.

-In addition to studying key negotiation theories, the course develops skills in negotiation, providing participants with the opportunity to test and improve their abilities through group discussions that model negotiation scenarios, through the use of case studies, and through reflection and feedback.
+In addition to studying key negotiation theories, the course develops skills in negotiation, providing participants with the opportunity to test and improve their abilities through group discussions that model negotiation scenarios through the use of case studies, reflection and feedback.

 Students will review and try out various approaches to negotiated conflict resolution (at small personal scales and large organizational scales).
-The course builds competences in developing an effective professional and personal style of negotiation.
+The course builds competencies in developing an effective professional and personal negotiation style.

-In this course students will deepen and cultivate their capacity to reflect continually on their learning and growth; they will examine the ways in which one’s behaviors and decision-making impact others, with a goal of leading with integrity.
+In this course, students will deepen and cultivate their capacity to reflect continually on their learning and growth; they will examine the ways in which their behaviors and decision-making impact others, with a goal of leading with integrity.

-This course is designed to deepen and extend students conceptual and practical understanding of leadership in organizations, extending beyond the application of knowledge in practical judgements that achieve business outcomes, to embrace wider social and ethical considerations.
-The course is experiential and multidisciplinary, requiring participants to reflect on the social and ethical responsibilities of leaders in relation to their own experiences.
-It is designed to help students discover insights about themselves as leaders, fostering the development of a self-awareness, including strengths and opportunities for personal growth.
+This course is designed to deepen and extend students' conceptual and practical understanding of organizational leadership, extending beyond applying knowledge in practical judgments that achieve business outcomes to embrace wider social and ethical considerations.
+The experiential and multidisciplinary course requires participants to reflect on the social and ethical responsibilities of leaders in relation to their own experiences.
+It is designed to help students discover insights about themselves as leaders, fostering the development of self-awareness, including strengths and opportunities for personal growth.

 Business Accounting, Finance, and Economics

-This course covers core concepts in accounting, finance, and microeconomics relevant to running a business.
+This course covers core accounting, finance, and microeconomics concepts relevant to running a business.

 This course concludes with microeconomic theory and its application to problems faced by managers.
 Topics include supply and demand, consumer behavior, pricing when a firm has market power, and the role of contracts.